 The Wooting one and the HyperX Alloy Origins are two amazing keyboards, but for different reasons.
 The Wooting has unique optical switches and allows for analog inputs, while the HyperX is just solid all-around.
 The Alloy Origins comes in a variety of switches, offers bright RGB lighting, and feels very premium and well-made.

 The Wooting one is very different than the Razer Huntsman Tournament Edition.
-The Wooting features optical switches that allows analog inputs, which the Razer can't do, even if it also uses optical switches.
-You can also customize the pre-travel distance of the Wooting one's switches, although it doesn't get as short as the Razer's.
-On the other hand, the Razer feels much more durable and better-built.
+The Wooting features optical switches that allow analog inputs, which the Razer can't do, even if it also uses optical switches.
+You can also customize the pre-travel distance of the Wooting's switches, although it doesn't get as short as the Razer's.
+On the other hand, the Razer feels much more durable and solid.